John Douglas Simon

-John D. Simon (born February 11, 1957) was the 14th President of Lehigh University in Bethlehem, Pennsylvania.
-He became Lehigh's president on July 1, 2015 and stepped down on June 30, 2021.
-Prior to his current position, Simon served as executive vice president and provost at the University of Virginia.
+John D. Simon (born February 11, 1957) was the 14th President of Lehigh University in Bethlehem, Pennsylvania from July 1, 2015 to June 30, 2021.
+He previously served as executive vice president and provost at the University of Virginia.

 Background

 Born in 1957, Simon received his B.A. in Chemistry from Williams College in 1979 and his Ph.D. from Harvard University in 1983.
 After a postdoctoral fellowship at UCLA, he joined the Department of Chemistry and Biochemistry at the University of California-San Diego in 1985, and then moved to Duke University as the George B. Geller Professor in 1998.

 Simon's research interests for the past decade have been focused on understanding the structure and function of human pigmentation.
 Most recently, he has been collaborating with scientists from around the world to study the only known intact pigments recovered from the Jurassic period.

 Simon is married to Diane Szaflarski, an associate professor in Virginia's School of Nursing.